texta-tk/texta-tk.github.io/source/terminology.rst

 Each document is a collection of fields.
 Field is a separated piece of information in that document.
 For example, we can have an article with fields containing the text, the date of publishing, headline, etc.

+.. _health_concept:
+Health
+******
+Server health is a comprehensive overview of the status and performance of individual servers.
+It includes hardware parameters and, in our case, the TTK version numbers and the state of needed services.
+See :ref:`here <mlp_p>` how to check TTK's health.

 .. _index_concept:

 Index